quidampepin/quidampepin.github.io/impact_story_2_en.md

 *2023-2024*

-I led the team that created a tool called  “Explore immigration program”, a new tool that simplified access to immigration programs by aligning user needs, research insights, and digital service best practices.
+I led the team that created a tool called **Explore immigration program**.
+It simplifies access to immigration programs by aligning user needs, research insights, and digital service best practices.

 ---